-While we all obsess over when, or even if, the new Tool album is emerging, it’s worth remembering just why so many people are so desperate to hear new music from the band.
-Sparse though their back catalogue may look for a band who have been in action for so long, there are collectives with four times as many records in their cannon who have never even come close to matching Tool’s level of quality.
+With Tool drummer Danny Carey letting slip that the band’s new album should be out in April 2019, it’s worth remembering just why so many people having been waiting desperately for 13 long years to hear it .
+Sparse though their back catalogue may look for a band who have been in action for so long, few have even come close to matching Tool’s level of quality.
 Here we rank each masterpiece in order of, always sky-high, quality.

 5. Opiate (1992)